Community Climate Action Support Fund

 • These entities can serve as consultants/subrecipients on proposed projects, but cannot serve as lead applicants.
 See Section 2.1 of the Funding Guidelines.

-2. Who is eligible to apply?
+3. Who is eligible to apply?

 • Eligible entities can be found in Section 2.1 of the Funding Guidelines

-3. Are Incubator Project recipients from the WI-CAN Network Incubator Project Grant program eligible to apply for this current round of funding?
+4. Are Incubator Project recipients from the WI-CAN Network Incubator Project Grant program eligible to apply for this current round of funding?

-• No, the office plans to distribute funding across the state to support projects that will serve new communities.
+• No, the office plans to distribute funding across the state to support projects serving new communities.
 Funding will prioritize areas that did not receive funding from the WI-CAN Network Incubator Project Grant program.
 Applications must be for new projects and/or for existing projects that require ongoing support and have not previously received this funding.
+See section 1.3 and section 2.1 of the Funding Guidelines.

-4. Can a project have one or more sources of funding in addition to the Community Climate Action Support grant program?
+6. Can a project have one or more sources of funding in addition to the Community Climate Action Support grant program?

 • Yes, applications may be for new projects and/or for existing projects that require ongoing support and have not previously received this funding.

-5. Can grant applicants contract with consultants for technical or community expertise?
+7. Can grant applicants contract with consultants for technical or community expertise?

 • Yes, applicants may engage in consulting agreements for technical or community expertise, including individuals supporting community projects.
 Examples of consultants include individuals and/or organizations with a proven track record of working with tribes and community organizations who are legally authorized to work in Wisconsin.

-6. What are allowable costs?
+8. What are allowable costs?

 • Information on allowable costs can be found in section 3.2 in the Funding Guidelines.

-7. What activities qualify as an eligible cost?
+9. What activities qualify as an eligible cost?
 Will the translation of outreach materials qualify?

 • Eligible costs are outlined in Section 3.2 of the Funding Guidelines.
 Translation of outreach materials qualifies as an eligible cost under the “Other” category.

-8. What is the permissible length of a grant?
+10. What is the permissible length of a grant?

-• Grants must be completed within 6-12 months following the grant contract execution and no later than March 31, 2027Program staff anticipate announcing awards no later than April 1, 2026, with the agreement commencing and projects starting shortly thereafter.
+• Grants must be completed within 6-12 months following the grant contract execution and no later than March 31, 2027Program staff anticipates announcing awards no later than April 1, 2026, with the agreement commencing and projects starting shortly thereafter.
 See Sections 2.3 and 4.4 of the Funding Guidelines.

-Review & Scoring Processal
+Review & Scoring Process

 1. What is the timeline for review and funding?

-• Applications are due March 6th at 5:00 pm Central time electronically to osce@wisconsin.gov.
+• Applications are due electronically to osce@wisconsin.gov on March 6th at 5:00 pm Central time.
 Applicants are strongly encouraged to complete and submit the application ahead of the deadline.
 Review of applications will begin on March 9th, with two rounds of peer review, followed by a final selection by OSCE staff.
-The final selection will be announced on April 1st, 2026Program staff anticipate the agreement commencing and projects starting shortly after the final selection is announced.
+The final selection will be announced on April 1st, 2026.
+Program staff anticipates the agreement commencing and will start shortly after the final selection is announced.
 See Section 4.4 of the Funding Guidelines.

 2. What steps are being taken for accountability and transparency when it comes to the allocation of grants?

-• The OSCE aims to have regional diversity across the state when funding projects, to achieve an equitable distribution of funds, the OSCE may consider additional factors, including, but not limited to, geographic distribution, rural and unincorporated status, levels of pollution burden, and the fewest local resources.
+• The OSCE aims to have regional diversity across the state when funding projects.
+To achieve an equitable distribution of funds, the OSCE may consider additional factors, including, but not limited to, geographic distribution, rural and unincorporated status, levels of pollution burden, and the fewest local resources.
 In addition, the OSCE has outlined the process and evaluation criteria for applicants in Section 4.3b of the Funding Guidelines.
 If an application is denied, the applicant may request a follow-up to discuss general themes from the review.
 The OSCE's decisions on grant funding are final and not subject to appeal, see Section 4.5 of the Funding Guidelines.

 Grant Application